 You Must Be Joking!

 A bit of fun in the workplace can contribute to a positive workplace culture, but what if it involves jokes that go wrong or someone takes it too far?
-There have been a couple of employment tribunal decisions this year involving ‘practical jokes’ in the workplace, but the issue is not a new one for employers.
-So, is there anything that can be learned from some of the employment tribunal cases in this area?
+There have been employment tribunal decisions involving ‘practical jokes’ in the workplace and the issue is not a new one for employers.
+So, is there anything that can be learned from some of the cases in this area?

 In Buchholz v Geze as part of a running joke with colleagues an employee staged sherbet and straw on his desk to look like drugs and drug-taking paraphernalia…where they were later found by a contract cleaner and reported to management.
 An investigation and disciplinary process was carried out, the employee was dismissed for damaging the employer’s reputation.
 It was believed the prank could have been put on social media and the message conveyed the employer condoned drug use.
 The employee’s appeal was unsuccessful.